Causes of back pain in the workplace –

-This was also accompanied by a lot more screen time on our phones, tablets, and laptops, which has resulted in ‘text neck’.
+Modern life and work means we are sitting for longer periods than our bodies are designed for.
+We spend a lot more screen time on our phones, tablets, and laptops, which has resulted in ‘text neck’.
 This is the term used to describe the posture formed by leaning forward and stressing muscles while using our devices.
 This posture often results in cervical and shoulder pain, stiffness, headaches and hunching.
 This increases pressure on the neck and shoulders and the lower back, closing the front of the body.
 As a result, there is a rounding of the shoulders, shortening and tightening to the muscles at front and back of the shoulders.
 Also, statistics have shown that employees working from home take fewer breaks and work longer hours.

 This increase in sitting and stressing our muscles has caused a significant number of people to suffer from tight hips and shoulders, which leads to back pain and discomfort.

 In a study carried out by the Institute of Employment Studies more than half of 500 home workers surveyed reported new aches and pains, especially in the neck (58%) and back (55%).
 Almost half of people working from home are experiencing back or neck pain, an Irish chiropractic clinic has revealed.
-New research conducted by Chiropractix in 2021 has found that 46% of people working from home due to Covid-19 restrictions are struggling with back or neck pains, or both.
+New research conducted by Chiropractix in 2021 has found that 46% of people working from home are struggling with back or neck pains, or both.

-I have created an hour-long zoom class to target these problem areas and to help employees improve their health and wellbeing, minimising discomfort and preventing a reoccurrence.
+At Hot Yoga Athlone we can create a class to target these problem areas and to help employees improve their health and wellbeing, minimising discomfort and preventing a reoccurrence.
 You can reward your staff by offering them something for their mental and physical wellbeing.

 As a minimum 4 classes are recommended – one class a week over 4 weeks.